wso2/docs-is/en/docs/learn/password-recovery.md

     ![add-new-user](../assets/img/using-wso2-identity-server/add-new-user.png)

 4. Log out of the Identity Server.
-5. The URL for accessing user portal is the following if the hostname is localhost and the Identity Server is running on port 9443:
+5. The URL for accessing the My Account portal is the following if the hostname is localhost and the Identity Server is running on port 9443:
-    <https://localhost:9443/user-portal/>.
+    <https://localhost:9443/myaccount/>.
 Click this link to access the
     user portal and log in using the credentials of the user you just created.
     ![enter-using-credentials](../assets/img/using-wso2-identity-server/enter-using-credentials.png)